nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 Data providers may choose one of the mechanisms, typically used for LOD:
  - Data dumps containing all data within the dataset.
- - Listing of the URIs of all ore:Aggregation resources within the dataset The actual mechanism that should be aplied
+ - Listing of the URIs of all ore:Aggregation resources within the dataset The mechanism that should be applied to a LOD dataset is indicated by the data provider in the proper